River Nar: Route

 The river is now wider and starts to form meanders.
 It passes more lakes at South Acre Hall, a large farmhouse parts of which date from the sixteenth century, and then crosses Castle Acre Common, and there are several lakes in Big Wood.
 A mill was located at the end of the wood.
 The main channel and the mill bypass both cross a minor road at fords.
 At West Acre the river passes the remains of an Augustinian priory and then Narford Lake, by Narford Hall.
-The remains of the priory are grade II listed and a scheduled ancient monument.
+The remains of the priory are grade II listed and a scheduled monument.
 The Hall is grade I listed, and was built between 1690 and 1704 by Andrew Fountaine of Salle in Norfolk.
 It was enlarged in the 1830s.
 The river passes to the north of Narborough, where there are lakes and a fish farm.
 The A47 Narborough Bypass crosses, as does the original main road to Narborough, beside which is a former water mill, built in the eighteenth century and repaired in the late twentieth, which still contains much of the milling machinery.
 The Lynn and Dereham Railway line used to cross to the west of Narborough, but it is now dismantled.
 The Nar Valley Way, a long-distance footpath which has been following the valley for most of the length of the river now runs along the river bank.
 Numerous drainage ditches are associated with the next stretch of the river, and after passing Abbey Farm, where there are the remains of another Augustinian Priory, the river is embanked, with flood banks on both sides.
 The Nar Valley Way crosses from the south bank to the north at the start of the embanking.